 Saturn is associated with restriction and limitation.
 Where Jupiter expands, Saturn constricts.
 Saturn brings structure and knows the limits of time and matter.
 It governs boundaries, responsibilities, and commitments.
 Saturn makes us aware of the need for boundaries, limits, and control, on both an individual and collective level.

 What is a conjunction?

 A conjunction can denote intensity since the energies of the two planets are united and blended into one entity, each taking on some of the characteristics of the other.
-What determine this aspect to be positive or negative is the energies of each planet in the conjunction.

 About the Jupiter-Pluto Conjunction